-SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Oman, please take the time to tell our Embassy about your trip.
+SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Oman, please take the time to tell our Embassy about your trip by enrolling in the Smart Traveler Enrollment Program.
 If you enroll, we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
-Here's the link to the Smart Traveler Enrollment Program.

 U.S. Embassy Muscat